alex-popov-tech/.dotfiles/README.md

 For this purposes installation process consists from two install scripts, read below how to use them.

+Notes:

+* for installing apps from `mas` you should be logged in Mac Apple store, otherwise there will be warning while installation
+* you might want to add some apps to startup after installation

 1. Install package/langs managers:
    * `curl https://raw.githubusercontent.com/aleksanderpopov/.dotfiles/master/install/managers.sh | bash`
 2. Open new terminal session